 In 1998 the current Data Protection Act (DPA) came into force, designed to protect an individuals “Personal data” stored electronically or in an organised paper filing system, and is enforced by the Information Commissioner's Office (ICO).
 It gives legal rights to individuals who have their personal data “processed”.

-The EU's new General Data Protection Regulation (GDPR) rules which are due to come into effect on May 25th 2018, are essentially an update to the Data Protection Act (DPA), retaining some of the existing elements, but importantly it introduces much stricter rules (and punishments for organisation breaking the rules) related to getting explicit consent from individuals to store and process their personal data, and how organisation's are required to respond to any individual who requests access or changes to the data being stored about them.
+The EU's new General Data Protection Regulation (GDPR) rules which are due to come into effect on May 25th 2018, are essentially an update to the Data Protection Act (DPA).
+Some of the existing elements are retained, but importantly it introduces much stricter rules (and punishments for organisations breaking the rules) related to getting explicit consent from individuals to store and process their personal data, and how organisation's are required to respond to any individual who requests access or changes to the data being stored about them.
 As such, the new rules will potentially have an impact on marketing, communications and other customer-facing teams who regularly capture and store data of prospects and customers.

 Find out what CrowdControlHQ is doing to prepare for GDPR by visiting our GDPR Compliance page here >>